01-edu/public/subjects/rt/README.md

 So with this in mind, you will have to make an algorithm that fills a file by printing each line.
 You can use the cargo command this way: `cargo run > output.ppm`.
 This will print the standard output to the file `output.ppm`.

-In order to create the previous mentioned objects you will need to search online for documentation about the geometrics of each.
+In order to create the previous mentioned objects you will need to search online for documentation about the geometry of each.

 ### Bonus